 If approved, the Registrar will identify the specific date for the student's return.
-This date is the first day of the subsequent next 5-week block, 7.5-week term or course start date.
-Students are only allowed to be in an ANA status for one block (5 weeks) or one term (7.5 weeks) of the semester and must be enrolled in the remaining blocks or term in a scheduled semester.
+This date is the first day of the subsequent next 7.5-week term or course start date.
+Students are only allowed to be in an ANA status for one term (7.5 weeks) of the semester and must be enrolled in the remaining term in a scheduled semester.
 Students who intend to withdraw from Joyce University should submit a letter to the Registrar's office requesting withdrawal.

-If the student does not return during the next block or term, the student may be administratively withdrawn from the University.
+If the student does not return during the next term, the student may be administratively withdrawn from the University.
 For withdrawals, students' notification dates are the dates students officially notifies the institution in writing of their intent to withdraw.
 For administrative withdrawals, students will be determined to be withdrawn from the University if they violate the school's published attendance policy.